Harvard-IACS/2021-AC215/content/pages/syllabus.md

 **Academic Honesty**

 Ethical behavior is an important trait, from ethically handling data to the attribution of code and work of others.
-Thus, in this session, we give a strong emphasis on Academic Honesty.
+Thus, in AC215, we give a strong emphasis on Academic Honesty.
 As a student, your best guidelines are to be reasonable and fair.
-We encourage teamwork for problem sets, but you should not split the homework and you should work on all the problems together.

 We have included some ideas below of acceptable and not acceptable behaviors.
 Engaging in not acceptable behavior regarding academic honesty will be handled accordingly.